 That fourth option?
 That's where 74.1% of calls currently go in traditional setups.
 While you're worrying about whether customers will "accept" AI, they're already accepting your voicemail greeting - and then calling your competitor who actually answered.

-NextPhone's AI receptionist answers in under 5 seconds.
+NextPhone's AI virtual receptionist answers in under 5 seconds.
 Industry average human answer time is 45+ seconds.
 When humans are even available - which, again, they're not for 74% of calls.

 The question isn't "Will customers know it's AI?"
 The question is "Will customers finally get their calls answered?"